FSO Polonez: Legacy

 Production ended in 2002, after 24 years.
 The relatively low price of the Polonez was seen as the main advantage over other cars.
 But demand slumped, and the last versions of the Polonez produced were the Truck versions, valued for their low price, reliability, and high load capability: up to 1000 kg depending on the version.

-The Polonez was a common sight in Central and Eastern Europe, particularly in its home country of Poland, but since Poland became a member of the European Union on 1 May 2004, the car was rapidly replaced by relatively cheap and tax-free used cars from Western Europe.
+The Polonez was a common sight in Central and Eastern Europe, particularly in its home country of Poland.
+Once Poland became a member of the European Union on 1 May 2004, the car was rapidly replaced by cheap and tax-free used cars from Western Europe.

-For many years the Polonez has been a popular choice for participants in the Złombol Charity Rally.
-In 2018 around 300 teams (~40% of all teams) used different versions of the Polonez in this event.
+The Polonez has been a popular choice for participants in the Złombol Charity Rally.
+In 2018, around 300 teams, or approximately 40% of all racers, used versions of the Polonez in this event.